-To be clear, extroverts do hold an advantage over introverts in sales positions, but they don’t do nearly as good as ambiverts do.
+To be clear, extroverts do hold an advantage over introverts in sales positions, but they don’t do nearly as well as ambiverts do.

 Ambiverts are people who are in the middle of the extroversion spectrum and present traits of both introversion and extroversion.

-Extroverts hold a slight advantage on introverts, but they often fail in sales because they tend to talk too much, ask too few questions and, to use Daniel Pink’s words “stumble over themselves”.
+Extroverts hold a slight advantage over introverts, but they often fail in sales because they tend to talk too much, ask too few questions, and, to use Daniel Pink’s words “stumble over themselves”.

 Explanatory Styles Explain What Best Salesmen Do

 Daniel Pink delves into Martin Seligman’s studies here.

 Martin Seligman found out that dogs -and later, people- give up trying when they (mistakenly) learn that they cannot do anything to change their circumstances.